nansencenter/nansat/README.rst

 -  efficient operational processing.

 We appreciate acknowledments of Nansat.
-Please add "The image analysis was performed with the open-source NanSat (https://github.com/nansencenter/nansat) python package" (or equivalent) if you use Nansat in scientific publications.
+Please add "The image analysis was performed with the open-source Nansat (https://github.com/nansencenter/nansat) python package" (or equivalent) if you use Nansat in scientific publications.